thesepeoplearenotyourfriends/cleo_lua_gtalcs_ide/README.md

 ## Why this matters

-The central experiment here is not just a nice editor shell: this project can compile CLEO scripts outside of Sanny Builder.

-The current workflow is still split into two parts: write/edit in the GTK/WebKit Ace UI, then run the standalone compiler from the command line.
-The compiler path is real and produces `.csi` output.
-A GUI **Compile** button is future wiring, not the missing core feature.

-## Why this matters

 The central experiment here is not just a nice editor shell: this project can compile CLEO script outside of Sanny Builder.
-The current workflow is still split in two parts — write/edit in the GTK/WebKit Ace UI, then run the standalone compiler from the command line — but the compiler path is real and produces `.csi` output.
-A GUI "Compile" button is future wiring, not the missing core feature.
+The current workflow is still split in two parts — write/edit in the GTK/WebKit Ace UI, then run the standalone compiler from the command line — but the compiler path is real and produces `.csi` output, just not wired to the GUI yet.

 ## Project tour